-On the other hand, however much you might want to be able to watch movies and listen to the radio in my languages, that’s not how you master a language.
+On the other hand, however much you might want to be able to watch movies and listen to the radio in my language, that’s not how you master a language.

-Whenever you try to watch this “native-level“ material, you’d be so overwhelmed by the speed of the conversations, new words, unfamiliar accents, slang expressions, and difficult topics that you’d feel frustrated.
+Whenever you try to watch this “native-level“ material, you are so overwhelmed by the speed of the conversations, new words, unfamiliar accents, slang expressions, and difficult topics that you’d feel frustrated.

 What’s more, even if you could find something interesting to listen to, it never has any of the supporting material you would need to actually make good use of it, such as a transcript so you could read the words that were being spoken.